jam14d/NeuroMRI/README.md

 ## How to Run

+You can run everything in Google Colab, which provides free access to a GPU and a Python environment.

 ### 1. **Create Binary Dataset**

 Extract only `glioma` and `no_tumor` classes into a new dataset folder.